EchoBox-Interactive-LLC/bnb-templater/README.md

 # Starting this app locally
 ** If you have an Apple with and M1 chip please skip to the next section

-1. Clone the starter from this repo from https://github.com/jvos415/AirBnB-Clone
+1. Clone this project from https://github.com/jvos415/AirBnB-Clone

 2. Run pipenv install